quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 When generating a routable connection ID, the server writes arbitrary bits into its nonce octets, and its provided server ID into the server ID octets.
 Servers MAY opt to have a longer connection ID beyond the nonce and server ID.
-The nonce and additional bits MAY encode additional information, but SHOULD appear essentially random to observers.
+The additional bits MAY encode additional information, but SHOULD appear essentially random to observers.

+If the decrypted nonce bits increase monotonically, that guarantees that nonces are not reused between connection IDs from the same server.

 The server encrypts the server ID using exactly the algorithm as described in
 {{triple-stream-cipher-load-balancer-actions}}, performing the three passes